 5. Make sure they earn something for cleaning.

 Speaking of bribery, you can also make them earn something important to them to get them to pick up after themselves.
-I won’t let my son have any screen time unless his room is put in order.
+I won’t let my son have screen time unless his room is cleaned.
 Or, if your child is older, you can introduce allowance by making having a clean room part of their daily chores.
 At the end of the week, reward him with a dollar or two!

 6. Break it down into smaller steps.